zaracooper/blog/content/posts/go-module-tidbits.md

 - replacement dependencies
 - excluded dependencies

-**d. go.sum**
+**d. go.sum**<br>
 The go.sum file is used to authenticate your dependencies to ensure that no unexpected changes were introduced to them.
 This guarantees that builds are repeatable i.e. given the same source code and versioned dependencies (and other constant factors), consecutive builds will result in the same build all the time.

 The go command creates cryptographic checksums of a module's dependencies and go.mod files.
 It then stores them in the go.sum file.
-You can read more about the contents of a go.sum file look are at [tidbit 10](#10-the-go-sum-file).
+You can read more about the contents of a go.sum file at [tidbit 10](#10-the-go-sum-file).

 **e.
-Source Packages**
+Source packages**<br>
 A module, in essence, is just a collection of Go packages.
 All other features of modules like versioning and dependency management exist to facilitate the building of these packages and their consumption.

 **f.
-Dependencies**
+Dependencies**<br>
-Dependencies are the set of all modules that are required to build the main module (module in which go command is run).
+Dependencies are the set of all modules that are required to build and test the main module (module in which go command is run).

 **g.
-Build List**
+Build List**<br>
 A build list is the set of the main module and all its required dependencies that provide packages to a build of the main module.
 A build list is the result of the go command converting the go.mod file to a list of specific modules when it builds the main module.
 Only specific versions of dependencies are used.
 If multiple versions of a dependency exist, then the go command only adds the most recent version of it to the build list.

 ## 6. Creating a new module <a name="6-creating-a-new-module"></a>
-To create a new module, you need to have a module path and decide what your module root is.
+To create a new module, you need to decide what the module path and module root are going to be.
 Your module's path will depend on where your module is in relation to the GOPATH or if you're using a VCS.
 You also need to consider what the version of your module will be as it affects the path of your module.
 Note that where you run the below commands to create your module is where your module will reside (module root).

 **a.** If your module will be located within GOPATH, all you have to do is:
 ```bash